danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 ### Description ###

-Fits, by using the EMC algorithm, the 9604 parsimonious MV-HMRMRCs.
+Fits, by using the ECM algorithm, the 9604 parsimonious MV-HMRMRCs.
 Parallel computing is implemented and highly recommended for a faster calculation.

 ### Usage ###